Image includes three cupcakes, all with yellow frosting and a cookie in the frosting for decoration.

 Outputting recipe schema makes a single recipe eligible for the featured recipe results on both desktop and mobile, which is where the vast majority of clicks for a query are earned.

-As of June 2023, FAQ schema and recipe schema cannot be combined into a single rich result in the search results.
-When different types of schema can’t be combined into a single rich result, Google’s has to pick one of them to show in the search results.
+As of August 2022, FAQ schema and recipe schema cannot be combined into a single rich result in the search results.
+When different types of schema can’t be combined into a single rich result, Google has to pick one of them to show in the search results.
 If you’re a recipe site there’s little point in muddying the schema waters or making Google choose between recipe + FAQ schema.

 Maybe one day Google will introduce a recipe rich result sandwiched together with a FAQ rich result, but that day is not here yet.